steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 #### Short Term
     Optimizations
         Refactor GaussianFilter to be row major?
-        Verify the kernel size used in gaussian_filter.
         Why are the resulting Relief and SciPy Gaussian filter images different?

         Experiment with NumPy pad solutions.
             https://stackoverflow.com/questions/40690248/copy-numpy-array-into-part-of-another-array

     Performance Conclusions
-        The kernel multiplication (with NO edge handling) yields results 50X slower than SciPy.
+        The kernel multiplication (with NO edge handling) yields results 50X slower than SciPy.git

     Set kernel size dynamically to match sigma.
         What is the kernel size of gaussian_filter?_